-Each state has its own separate laws that govern what types of property constitute separate property and what types constitute marital property (some states use "community property" laws, which often stipulate 50/50 asset splits).
 Upon separation by death or divorce, the court will separate all of the marital property according to the laws of the state.
-In order to avoid a court deciding what happens to your property attained during your marriage, you can use a prenuptial agreement.
+To avoid a court deciding what happens to your property attained during your marriage, you can use a prenuptial agreement.

 Protections Against the Other Spouse's Debts